jgreen-cli/brainlogs/README.md

 # 🧠 Logs

-A cross-platform, local-first CLI journaling and tagging tool for developers, and note-takers.
+A cross-platform, local-first CLI journaling tool for developers, and note-takers alike.

-**brainlogs** helps you quickly log thoughs, progress, events, or tasks directly from the terminal.
-Logs are stored in a lightweight SQLite database for fast access, filtering, and future expansion into full UIs or export tools.
+**BrainLogs** helps you quickly log thoughts, progress, events, or tasks directly from the terminal.
+Logs are stored in a lightweight local SQLite database for fast access, filtering, and future expansion into full UIs or export tools.

 ## Features